picios/tokenizer/README.md

 echo "{$token}";
 ```
 ### Parsing the token
-Incomming token must be validated by the TokenManager::parse() function
+Incoming token must be validated by the TokenManager::parse() function
 ``` php
 <?php